 SOC 334 Sociology Goes to the Movies (A,D).
 Prerequisite: SOC 100.
 Provides students with an overview of basic sociological theories, and requires students to apply these theories to analyze public discourse on issues of diversity in the mass media.
 Students will watch popular culture films and apply sociological concepts to analyze a variety of topics.
 Students will develop and apply research skills to review relevant literature and utilize critical thinking skills to analyze films as a mechanism of popular discourse about complex issues of diversity.
 3 Cr.
 3 Cr.

-SOC 340 Digital Sociology and Online Communties (A). (prerequisite SOC 100/101) Examines the communities and social interactions that occur in digital spaces.
+SOC 340 Digital Sociology and Online Communities (A).
+Prerequisite: SOC 100/ or WMS 101; cross-listed with WMS 340.
+Examines the communities and social interactions that occur in digital spaces.
 Covers the sociological underpinnings of our apps, likes, shares, swipes, and profiles.
 Applies sociological theories and methodologies to study online communities, social networks, online practices, and digital tools.
 3 Cr.
 Spring.

 SOC 352 Work and Organizations (A).
 Prerequisite: SOC 100.
 Provides a study of work and occupations in modern society.
 Examines patterns of specialization, professionalization, bureaucratization, alienation, discrimination and conflict associated with blue-collar, clerical, professional, managerial, and other occupational groups.
 3 Cr.

 SOC 359 Black Church (A).
+Cross-listed with AAS 359.
 Provides an extended definition of the soul (essence) of the black church, and a critical analysis of the works of two exponents of the theology of liberation, in light of the historical experience of black people.
 3 Cr.

 SOC 369 Sociology of Sexuality (A,I,W).
-Cross-listed as WMS 369; Sociologists of sexuality understand that sexual identities, desires and behaviors are socially constructed.
+Prerequisite: SOC 100, Cross-listed as WMS 369.
+Sociologists of sexuality understand that sexual identities, desires and behaviors are socially constructed.
 Each varies historically and culturally.
 Course examines the social sources of sexual meanings, values, institutions and identities.
 Additionally, student will explore the influence of other domains and institutions such as the family, the workplace and education over sexuality.
 3 Cr.
 Fall.

 SOC 370 Sociology of Law (A).
 Prerequisite: SOC 100.
 Familiarizes students with law from a sociological perspective.
 Law is everywhere in our lives.
 It structures society, norms, values, and behavior.
 In this class we will study the ways that socio-legal scholars study law and legal institutions.
 We will examine a variety of topics including the disputing process, the courts, the legal profession, and law and social change.
 3 Cr.